VisionEval/VisionEval-Docs/docs/09-estimation.md

 * This module step uses data sources including NHTS 2001 and ?
 * This module step uses model types including Linear regression and Tabulation of data by vehicle vintage
-* This module step is estimated using the following approaches: Parameters hardcoded in script and Data file in data-raw/PhevModelData_ls.rda
+* This module step is estimated using the following methods: Parameters hardcoded in script and Data file in data-raw/PhevModelData_ls.rda
 * This module step is documented in R Script only, no md file produced

 The models in this model step are: